mdbergmann/cl-gserver/README.md

 #<ACTOR path: /user/answerer, cell: #<ACTOR answerer, running: T, state: NIL, message-box: #<SENTO.MESSAGEB:MESSAGE-BOX/DP mesgb-1356, processed messages: 1, max-queue-size: 0, queue: #<SENTO.QUEUE:QUEUE-UNBOUNDED 82701A6D13>>>>
 ```

 We'll see the 'path' of the actor.
 The prefix '/user' means that the actor was created in a user actor context of the actor system.
-Further we see whether the actor is 'running', its 'state' and the used 'message-box' type, by default with an unbounded queue.
+Further we see whether the actor is 'running', its 'state' and the used 'message-box' type, by default it uses an unbounded queue.

-Now, sending a message to the above actor like so:
+Now, when sending a message using 'ask' pattern to the above actor like so:

 ```elisp
 (? *answerer* "FooBar")